Ability Action Australia’s NDIS registered Exercise Physiology service uses the power of exercise to help your body and mind.

 - Greater independence and the ability to achieve important life goals

-Our Exercise Physiologists can help treat and manage specific conditions.
+Our EPs can help treat and manage specific conditions.
 They can help you to understand your condition and learn how best to manage and improve your health circumstance to become more independent and achieve your goals.

-Our team of Exercise Physiologists are accredited through Exercise and Sports Science Australia (ESSA).
-With backgrounds in rehabilitation, our team is equipped with the knowledge, skills and competencies to design, deliver and evaluate safe and effective exercise interventions to help our clients live a better life today.
+Our team members are accredited through Exercise and Sports Science Australia, and have backgrounds in rehabilitation.
+Let us design, deliver and evaluate safe and effective exercise interventions to help you live a better life today.

 Want to know more?
 Read our blogs

 You may have heard of exercise physiology but be unclear about how this allied health profession can improve quality of life for people living with disability.
 Here are five facts about how our NDIS-registered exercise physiologists change lives for the better!

 An accredited exercise physiologist (AEP) is an allied health professional with extensive training in understanding the body’s response to exercise, although people still confuse them with personal trainers.
 There really is no comparison because fitness professionals work in the sport and recreation sector, whereas AEPs work in the health sector and have wide-ranging qualifications and training.